What we learned from Seahawks coach Pete Carroll on Wednesday

 “He’s missed enough days that he hasn’t got them all, and you can tell a little bit,” Carroll said.

-But Carroll said when Dunbar has practiced he’s shown a pretty quick mastery of the defense.
+But Carroll said when Dunbar has practiced he’s shown a quick mastery of the defense.

 “He’s a really bright kid and picking up the system has been nothing for him,” Carroll said.
 “It’s been really easy. … We would be comfortable if he’s on the field playing for us.”

-Carroll earlier in the week said the team might be more inclined this year than in some seasons to rotate more liberally at certain positions since there were no preseason games, both to gauge where certain players are and also to make sure to not overwork anyone.
-That could open the door to Seattle getting both Dunbar and Flowers some work against the Falcons.
+Carroll said earlier in the week the team might be more inclined this year than in some seasons to rotate more liberally at certain positions since there were no preseason games, both to gauge where certain players are and also to make sure to not overwork anyone.
+That could open the door to getting Dunbar and Flowers some work against the Falcons.

 The Seahawks are ready for live football